 Should I sell instead?

-The other consideration is whether the car still carries enough value to actually be sold as opposed to scrapped.
+The other consideration is whether the car still carries enough value to actually be sold as opposed to scrapping.
 Mileage plays a bigger part here; perform a search on our car buying comparison site to see how much your car could be worth, and be sure to include mileage in that.

-You can quickly see how higher mileage cars decrease in value through doing this.
+You can quickly see how higher mileage cars decrease in value by doing this.
 However, Jamjar’s car valuation service makes it easy for you to get quotes from car buyers who could be looking to either sell your car on or scrap it, making your only concern the money you’ll receive for it.